 Serverless360 Business Activity Monitoring (BAM) is a crucial part of the solution.
 We implement BAM in the claims processing area when receiving thousands of claims per day and having many key background processes acting on the data received from partners.

-Serverless360 BAM can accept telemetry about business milestones from the technologies within the solution
+Serverless360 BAM can accept telemetry about business milestones from the technologies within the solution by performing distributed tracing.

 We created BAM processes to collect and return claims from partners and implemented BAM business processes covering background processes like the claims processing engine.